rndinfosecguy/vulture/README.md

 ## 4. Reports
 1. Switch to the folder `reporting`
-2. `python3 reportserver.py`
-This script performs the following actions:
+2. Execute `python3 reportserver.py` - This script performs the following actions:
 * Starting a reporting web server on port `81`
-* Generating and updating a HTML for the target every 60 seconds Access your browser on http://localhost:81 to view the report.
+* Generating and updating a HTML file for the target every 60 seconds

+Access your browser on http://localhost:81 to view the report.

 ## 5. Example
-Output on the screenshots may differ in newer versions.
+Output may differ from screenshots in newer versions.

 Injecting JavaScript code to the developer console in WhatsApp Web.
 ![injecting JavaScript code](https://got-hacked.wtf/hsgwza72543s976_1.png)